datarefuge/workflow/bagging.md

     - Make sure to select the name of your event in the dropdown (and "remote" if you are working remotely)
     - Note that files beyond 5 Gigs cannot be uploaded through this method
       - Please talk to your DataRescue guide/post on Slack in Baggers channel, if you have a larger file
-  - Enter URL in cell "Bag URL" in Uncrawlable spreadsheet
     - The application will return the location URL for your zip file.
     - The syntax will be "[UrlStub]/[UUID].zip
-  - Enter file size in cell "Size of bag"

 ## Quality assurance and finishing up
 - To ensure that the bag was uploaded successfully, go to the URL and download the bag back to your laptop.